apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 **Supporting Control Flow and Assertions**

 Right now the meta schedule DSL does not support control flow.
-Although we didn’t see any real-world use case right now, it is possible that it could appear in some future workloads.
+Although there is no report of real-world use case right now, it is possible that it could appear in some future workloads.

 A real-world issue we could see is that sampling may lead to wrong schedules on CUDA, e.g. the schedule results in a CUDA program that uses too much shared memory, too many threads, etc. In this